NREL/t24compliance-web/README.md

 1. Install bundler for jruby `gem install bundler`
 1. bundle

+## Running

+If you are going to be using your local machine to run CBECC-Com, then you will need to install boot2docker.

 ## System Configuration (Using Chef)

 * Update the roles/cookbooks in the /chef folder.